We understand the environment you operate in and the unique challenges you face.

 Meanwhile, the most affordable location is Newcastle, where house prices are only 4.21 times the average salary of £29,777.
 Bradford and Hull closely follow the riverside city, as average property prices in both cities are just 4.62 times the average salary.

-For expert legal advice on buying or selling property then contact our specialist property lawyers today.
+For expert legal advice on buying or selling property then contact our specialist property solicitors today.